 If you shave him, what problems will a shaved Labrador face?
 Or will it enjoy the benefits of shaving its coat?

 I will provide you with all the information you need to know about shaving a Labrador dog in this comprehensive article.

 Can you shave a Lab?

-“Can i shave my lab?”
-I hear this common question most of the time whenever summer approaches.
+“Can i shave my Lab?”
+I hear this common question from many people whenever summer approaches.

 Firstly it is very important to remember that the hair on your body and the hair on your dog’s body is not the same.
-Nature has given the dog’s coat specific purposes and it has its job to do.
+Nature has given the dog’s coat specific purposes and the coat has its job to do.

 It is important to have a little understanding of the Labrador coat before talking about shaving and trimming the dog’s coat so that you can understand the topic clearly.